auth0/docs/articles/client-platforms/react/00-intro.md

 * [karma](https://karma-runner.github.io), [enzyme](https://github.com/airbnb/enzyme) and [chai](http://chaijs.com) for unit testing
 * [auth0-lock](https://github.com/auth0/lock) for user authentication

-Auth0 Lock widget is included in `package.json` but it's not being used yet.
+Auth0 Lock widget is included in the `package.json` file but it's not being used yet.
 The entire project just serves as a starting point for this quickstart.
-The samples are included in each step and contains the example for each of the step.
+The samples are included in each step.

 ## Prerequisites
-Before we embark on this journey of ours, it is important to setup our application buy following these process:
+Before we embark on this journey of ours, it is important to setup our application by following this process:

 ::: panel-info Can I Skip?
 You can skip this step if you think you can find your way around or just looking for something specific in the quickstart.